chtheolo/DecToHex_service/README.md

 # DecToHex_service
-The purpose of this project is to create an API that gets integers and converts them to hexadecimal representation.
+The purpose of this project is to create an API that gets decimal integers and converts them to hexadecimal representation.
 It was developed in Node, Express, PostgreSQL and Docker containers.

 # Contents
 * [How to install](#how-to-install)